weronikaabednarz/Online-Shopping/README.md

 - Creation of an Interactive Dashboard.

 Technologies used in the project: Microsoft Excel.

-Data imported from page: https://www.youtube.com/watch?v=gTK5rNhWJyA&list=PLRY-AYJzifh1p1YinaFw-VIqYYsPyRYi4
+Data imported from film description on page: https://www.youtube.com/watch?v=gTK5rNhWJyA&list=PLRY-AYJzifh1p1YinaFw-VIqYYsPyRYi4

 Used database: